 IRM Design Report Assessment

 Verifiable: Yes

-Relevant: Access to Information, Civic Participation
+Relevant: Access to Information, Civic Participation, Public Accountability, Technology and Innovation for Transparency and Accountability

 Potential impact: Moderate

 This commitment will mainstream the Extractive Industries Transparency Initiative (EITI) in a key province in the Philippines.
 By following standards and protocols set by the EITI, the Philippine government, and the local provincial government in particular, will be able to ensure transparency and accountability through systematic disclosure of information, promote community participation through dialogues via the multistakeholder forum, and encourage adoption of sustainable practices among mining companies.